Aeroluna/LunaCoopMod/README.md

 - Buffed Malignant Creep to affect structures and air units.

-Isn't it funny that vanilla P1 Kerrigan's best unit is Mutalisks?
+Isn't it funny that vanilla P1 Kerrigan's best unit was Mutalisks?
 This should allow P1 to interact with more units.

 - Buffed P2 to also hit structures.
   - Will prioritize units and attacking structures.